Nidhinchandran47/1X3-Router/register.md

 ### Parity checking

 An exor based (even parity) operation is done to ensure the error checking, parity_done signal will be high when last packet (parity) is arrived and stored to packet parity reg.
-Then set the err signal when there is a mismatch with calculated parity in internal_prt_reg and packet_prt_reg.
+Then set the err signal when there is a mismatch with calculated parity in internal_prt_reg and packet_prt_reg

 🏠[Home](README.md)